puppetlabs/puppet-resource_api/docs/hands-on-lab/04-adding-a-new-transport.md

 ## Checkpoint

-To make sure that everything went well with creating the module and copying in the files you can run `pdk validate --parallel` and `pdk test unit`:
+To validate your new module and transport, run `pdk validate --parallel` and `pdk test unit`:

 ```
 david@davids:~/tmp/hue$ pdk validate --parallel